Goo Goo Gai Pan: Critical response

+Colin Jacobson of DVD Movie Guide thought the episode was "erratic".
+He said the episode appeared to be an excuse to bring the Simpson family to China.

+On Four Finger Discount, Guy Davis and Brendan Dando liked the story of Homer helping Selma adopt a baby but also thought the depiction of China used many stereotypes.

+Awards and nominations

+The episode was nominated for the Turner Award at the 15th Environmental Media Awards.

-Unavailability in Hong Kong
+Unavailability in China and Hong Kong

+In 2006, the episode was banned in China when it banned all foreign cartoons from appearing at the most popular viewing times for children.

-In 2021, Disney+ on which The Simpsons is available was launched in Hong Kong on November 16, 2021.
+In 2021, Disney+, on which The Simpsons is available, was launched in Hong Kong on November 16, 2021.
 Disney+ subscribers in Hong Kong have noted that the episode "Goo Goo Gai Pan" is not available in that region.
 It was removed due to references to the 1989 Tiananmen Square massacre in Beijing.